 Social marketers should engage in research, development and testing of theory, concepts and ideas in this area, and disseminate the findings.
 Doing so would help social marketing operate effectively downstream, midstream and upstream

 By attending this workshop, you will save countless hours of planning time and learn proven techniques for launching a successful campaign to change attitudes and behaviours.
-You will learn:
+You will learn how you can develop a social marketing strategy on your own, all in one day!

 - How to present and “sell” your social marketing strategy to management;